 Media Advisory: Ontario Health Coalition tours new report across province

-/EIN News/ -- TORONTO, Jan.
-28, 2019 (GLOBE NEWSWIRE) -- The Ontario Health Coalition is touring a new report, Situation Critical, across Ontario from January 21 to February 5.
+TORONTO, Jan.
+25, 2019 (GLOBE NEWSWIRE) -- The Ontario Health Coalition is touring a new report, Situation Critical, across Ontario from January 21 to February 5.

 The Ontario Health Coalition will provide copies of the long-term care report at local news conferences and local first-hand accounts of conditions in long-term care locally following the themes of the report.
 The report is being toured around 30 towns around Ontario from January 21 to February 5.